 We believe whether you are buying a home or refinancing a home, you should be able to count on the numbers put in front of you.
 As a lender, it’s our job to ask the right questions and learn the information necessary to deliver an accurate loan estimate early in the process.
 We are aware that you count on us getting this right and therefore, this is a well-developed and highly prioritized skill with any mortgage specialist at Mortgage Evolution.
-Keep reading below for deeper information regarding loan estimates we deliver to home buyers.
+Keep reading below for deeper information regarding the loan estimates we deliver to home buyers.

 More than just a down payment

-Know your real payment
+Know your true payment

 Prepaid charges are just that, recurring charges that you are prepaying.
-What are the items a buyer prepays when purchasing a home?.
+What are the items a buyer prepays when purchasing a home?

 - The first year’s home owner’s insurance premium (the flood insurance premium, as well, if applicable)

 - The initial deposit to your impound account (described above)

 - The first month’s HOA dues, if applicable